 What to Expect

 Its self-paced course provides the ultimate flexibility.
 You can go through the video lessons and drills at your own pace, and you have three hours of private live chat help if you need it.
-The Fundamentals course provides a happy medium between the two.
-This course is only taught online and provides 15 hours of instruction in the key strategies you’ll need to ace the SAT.
-You still take four proctored practice tests, so you can chart your progress throughout the course and get more comfortable with the time constraints.
+The Ultimate course provides a happy medium between the two.
+This course is only taught online and provides 18 hours of instruction in the key strategies you’ll need to ace the SAT.
+You still take three proctored practice tests, so you can chart your progress throughout the course and get more comfortable with the time constraints.

-Students aiming for the highest possible score will enjoy the Honors Course.
-This 50-hour program goes into greater depth on each section of the exam and includes five full-length proctored practice tests, plus access to the online study materials.
+Students aiming for the highest possible score will enjoy the 1,500+ Course.
+This course includes 28 hours of small-group instruction and four full-length proctored practice tests, plus access to the online study materials.
 Another option is private tutoring.
 The Princeton Review’s rates are the most affordable of any of our finalists, and you can start with as little as three hours.
-You can build up hourly from there or purchase a 10- or 24-hour package at a discounted rate.
+You can build up hourly from there or purchase a 10- or 18-hour package at a discounted rate.

 The Princeton Review SAT Details